 Meet Dr. V

-Dr. Victoria McNeil-Young (she/her/hers) is a therapist, scholar, and professor with a passion for empowering individuals and communities.
+Dr. Victoria McNeil-Young (she/her/hers) is a Psychologist, scholar, and professor with a passion for empowering individuals and communities.
 In all roles, personally and professionally, she operates using the values of equity, diversity, and intersectionality and strongly believes that social justice and an understanding of culture are integral components of the therapeutic process.
 Further, Dr. V is committed to enhancing the wellness of Black Indigenous and People of Color (BIPOC) and has a specific interest in providing psychological services to BIPOC individuals and communities as well as organizations servicing these communities.
 Her research interests include understanding experiences of oppression and hate as well as justice and liberation among BIPOC groups and Dr. V regularly provides consultation, workshops and trainings on these topics.

 My Professional Background